 Use one pot exclusively for making yogurt.
 Typically customers get the Set of 2 MEC Medium pots for yogurt making.
 Having two pots comes in handy to let one dry while the other contains your yogurt.
 A thoroughly dried pot is ideal for letting the yogurt turn out thick and creamy.

 Swish some water in the pot, pour it out then pour milk into your pot and set it on the stove top.
 This step is nice good-to-know info to prevent yogurt from sticking to the pot later on.
 Start the stove on low and in 5 minutes increase to medium.
 In about 30-40 minutes, you should see tiny bubbles forming on the surface.
-The milk is now just about to boil—turn the stove off.
-If you have to use a thermometer, it’s 180 degrees F.
+The milk is now just about to boil (around 150-160 F) —turn the stove off.

 Step 2: Adding the live-cultures:

-As culture for the first time you can also use plain whole milk yogurt from the store for the culture, make sure it has live cultures.
-Open lid and let it cool to about 110 degree.
+As culture for the first time you can also use plain whole milk yogurt from the store, make sure it has live cultures.
+Open lid and let it cool for about 30 minutes (to around 110 F).
 Again, no need for a temperature gauge.
 With clean hands put your little finger (“pinky”) in the milk.
 If you can hold it there for 5 seconds the milk is ready for the culture.
 If it feels too hot to hold on for 5 seconds, you need to wait some more.
-It takes about 30-40 minutes to come to this temperature.
 Add the culture to the milk when ready and stir it in thoroughly.

 Step 3: Set to incubate:

 - Yogurt from whole milk is best because it is less manipulated and has most of the nutrients.
 But you can also use low-fat if you prefer.
-The fat in whole milk is essential for brain cell development for people of all ages.
+The fat in whole milk is essential for brain cell growth and nourishment for people of all ages.